Jahangir Preferring a Sufi Shaikh to Kings: Description

 In the bottom-left corner of the image is the artist Bichitr.
 He is portrayed wearing a Hindu-styled robe, and holding up a painting.
 Stuart C. Welch interprets this painting to be of Bichitr himself bowing to the emperor.
 This self-insertion as a sort of signature, became a custom in Mughal painting in the coming years.

 The painting signifies Jahangir's reverence towards the saint, spurning the great monarchs vying for his audience.
+Bichitr’s painting being offered is seen as more than a simple picture or gift.
+Rather, it presents Bichitr as a prophet who exposes the hidden truth about divine order.
 Even his love for art fails to distract him from the spiritual, as even the artist Bichitr in the bottom-left fails to get his attention.
 Its dating coincides with the period when he shifted the capital to the holy city of Ajmer from 1613 to 1616.

 A Venetian-styled carpet constitutes the lower half of the background, while the upper half is sky blue.
 Four putti are seen in the picture.
 Two of them are at the bottom of the hourglass, gathering the sand which has fallen into the bottom half, while two are flying in the background.

 Two Persian couplets are inscribed above and below the painting, reading, "By the grace of God is he truly a king both in form and spirit: the Shah Nur-ud Din Jahangir, son of Padshah Akbar; To all appearances, even as kings and potentates stand in attendance upon him, his gaze falls, inwardly, ever upon holy dervishes."
 These couplets, along with the border, are later additions.

+The angel's motifs add to the heavenly aura that Jahngir is depicted in inclusive of the halo.
+With 2 angels at the base, and 2 angels at the top with bows representing cupid like child angels., similar to European putto.
+With Jahangir wearing a christian cross as a show of the Mughals leaders extension of power and diplomacy beyond his own religion, blending Persian and European traditions.
+The hourglass shows Jahangir assumption of the throne at the turn of the millennium, with the angels writing Persian text at the bottom.